mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-3-6-Community.md_toc.md

         agency](#discussion-on-designing-for-learner-agency)
         -   [Nurturing agency by creating space for emergent practices](#nurturing-agency-by-creating-space-for-emergent-practices)
-        -   [Discussion on dimensions of authenticity in in relation to Agency](#discussion-on-dimensions-of-authenticity-in-in-relation-to-agency)
         -   [Positive affective space within a drama process](#positive-affective-space-within-a-drama-process)
         -   [The freedoms and restrictions of playgrounds](#the-freedoms-and-restrictions-of-playgrounds)
         -   [Extending the metaphor - anchoring in sheltered harbours](#extending-the-metaphor---anchoring-in-sheltered-harbours)
             -   [Implications in conceptualisations of forms of agency](#implications-in-conceptualisations-of-forms-of-agency)
     -   [Conclusion](#conclusion)